vmrocha/jwt/README.md

 ### Token Validation

 Currently the `Decode()` method validates the token signature.
-If the signature is not valid, the library will throw an exception including the invalid token as the expected one.
+If the signature is not valid, the library will throw an exception including the invalid token and the expected one.

 ```cs
 try